Milford, Connecticut, United States of America: What to pack, what to wear, and when to go [2024]

 Airlines charge large prices for overweight luggage.
 Avoid surcharges with this

-A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
-Many adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Ensure that you pick the right kind.
+Many adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 March